xiehan/xiehan/README.md

 ### What I value

-**People**.
+_**People**_.
 It probably isn't a surprise that I ended up on the management track, because I believe that humans are simultaneously the best and hardest part of software development – not code.
 The pandemic had an effect here as well; more than anything, over the past year, I've realized that I am personally less and less motivated by technical problems, and more and more motivated by what it takes to keep people happy and healthy and avoiding burnout.

-**Effective collaboration**.
-There's no greater feeling than great teamwork.
+_**Effective collaboration**_ There's no greater feeling than great teamwork.
 I especially love when we're able to collaborate effectively cross-functionally – when product and design and dev and QA all find their groove, everyone works toward the final decisions together, and then we execute, with clear communication along the way.

-**Self-care and work-life balance**.
+_**Self-care and work-life balance**_.
 I believe individual health and happiness are the most important factors that contribute to whether or not a workplace will ultimately be successful.
 I also believe the best coders do something other than coding in their spare time.
 So, you'll find me one of the fiercest advocates for work-life balance and self-care – as long as something isn't on fire, I'm always going to tell you to take care of yourself first, get some rest and recharge.
 Then come back to fight another day.

 ### Ask me about...